wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 The `waves.blockchain.custom.functionality` section contains parameters allowing to enable/disable features in your custom blockchain.
 In this section developers can add new parameters, which are not present in the standard node configuration.
 You can enable features on your node by modifying the `pre-activated-features` parameter in the file.
 The supported features are listed in [Features](/en/waves-node/features) article.

-Paste the content generated in [Step 4](#step-4) in `genesis` section of configuration file.
+Paste the content generated in [Step 4](#step-4) in `waves.blockchain.custom.genesis` section of configuration file.
 Instead of pasting the section manually, you can write `include "genesis.conf"`, where the `genesis.conf` is a filename from the Step 4.

+The `waves.blockchain.custom.address-scheme-character` parameter value must be the same as the `network-type` value in [Step 3](#step-3).

-The values of `waves.blockchain.custom.address-scheme-character` and `waves.wallet.seed` parameters are also generated with genesis generator tool in the Step 4.
+Set `waves.wallet` parameters.
+Use `Seed` (`Seed text` in base58) value generated with genesis generator tool in [Step 4](#step-4) as the value of `waves.wallet.seed` parameter.

 In `waves.network` section set `port`, `known-peers` (list the [nodes of your custom network](#add-nodes-to-your-network)), `node-name` and `declared-address` parameters.

-Set `waves.wallet` parameters.

 To enable REST API set `enable`, `port` and `api-key-hash` (can be created [here](https://nodes.wavesnodes.com/api-docs/index.html#/utils/hashSecure_1)) parameters in `waves.rest-api` section.

 ### Step 6

-Start your custom blockchain with the following command:
+Start your custom node with the following command:

 ```
 java -jar waves-all-{version}.jar waves-custom-network.conf